 Adam joined Watsi on April 17th, 2013.
-Five years ago, Adam became the 540th member to automatically support a new Watsi patient every month.
-Since then, 5,406 more people have become monthly donors!
-Adam's most recent donation traveled 8,800 miles to support Ching, a toddler from Cambodia, to fund hip surgery.
+Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 9,000 miles to support Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.